 Report Recommendations Management's Most Current Response Status () procedures and proper internal controls to ensure adherence to policy. replacements is in progress.
 It will be completed by February 1, 2019.
-Management should update the grade replacement form to include the following: Person Responsible: Dr. William Harn, Dean of Graduate Studies Revised Timetable for Completion: February 1, 2019 (was October 1, 2018) The Office of the Registrar should ensure that all necessary corrections are made to graduate students' transcripts where grade replacements should not have been applied.
+Management should update the grade replacement form to include the following: a line for the student's signature and date signed, and a verification statement that the department has reviewed the student's transcript, agrees with the requested grade replacement(s), and that the student has not exceeded the number of grade replacements allowed.
+Person Responsible: Dr. William Harn, Dean of Graduate Studies Revised Timetable for Completion: February 1, 2019 (was October 1, 2018) The Office of the Registrar should ensure that all necessary corrections are made to graduate students' transcripts where grade replacements should not have been applied.
 Until the grade replacement policy is reviewed and updated, the Office of the Registrar should manually apply graduate students' grade replacements and not run the program that allows Banner to process these automatically.
 The Registrar has reviewed each instance of grade replacement by a graduate student that has occurred since the adoption of a graduate grade replacement policy.
 The Registrar, working with the Dean of Graduate Studies, has reversed all grade replacements that were not in compliance with the published grade replacement policy limiting the number of replacements.
 The Dean of Graduate Studies has developed a form for students to use when requesting a grade replacement review.
 This form is placed on the Graduate Studies website and will be the first step of the manual grade replacement process.
 Implemented Person Responsible: David Short, Registrar Timetable for Completion: The review of all grade replacements will be carried out during the Fall 2018 semester and will be completed by December 1, 2018.
 The requirement to carry out grade replacements manually was adopted during the Spring 2018 semester and will continue as official policy.
 The Office of the Registrar should follow the policies for academic probation and suspension, which includes suspending students from enrolling in graduate courses if they fail to meet the cumulative GPA requirements and eventually expelling students who do not raise their GPAs as required by University Comprehensive Catalog policies.
 The Provost, Dean of Graduate Studies, and Registrar have reviewed the University's policy on academic probation and suspension.
 The policy was modified to include that approval from the Dean of Graduate Studies is required before the Registrar will lift the registration hold from a student on academic suspension.
-An appeal process has been created to afford students an opportunity to seek relief in instances where external factors beyond their control negatively affect Verification of Implementation in Progress The Provost, the Dean for the College of Graduate Studies, and the Registrar should review and update their academic performance.
+An appeal process has been created to afford students an opportunity to seek relief in instances where external factors beyond their control negatively affect their production and the student on the student on the student of the students and the student of the Verification of Implementation in Progress The Provost, the Dean for the College of Graduate Studies, and the Registrar should review and update their academic performance.
 The Registrar provides the Dean of Graduate Studies with a Probation and Suspension report at the conclusion of each academic term.